NourhanSaeed707/NestJs/Explanation/explanation.md

 # Providers:
 - Providers are a fundamental concept in Nest.
 Many of the basic Nest classes may be treated as a provider – services, repositories, factories, helpers, and so on.
 The main idea of a provider is that it can be injected as a dependency; this means objects can create various relationships with each other, and the function of "wiring up" instances of objects can largely be delegated to the Nest runtime system.
+- Providers such as services, repository .

+# Service:
+- In enterprise applications, we follow the SOLID principle, where S stands for Single Responsibility.
+- The controllers are responsible for accepting HTTP requests from the client and providing a response.
+For providing the response, you may need to connect to some external source for data.
+- If we add the code to connect to the external source inside, we are not following the single responsibility principle.
+- To avoid this issue, you use services, which will be responsible for providing some data, which can be reused across the application.
+It can also hold some validation logic or logic to validate users.

 # DTOs:
  ## What is DTO?